Best Cambodia travel tips and advice

 What you need to know before visiting Cambodia

-Language: Khmer is the official language of more than 90% of the population, although the dialect may vary slightly between the regions.
-Time: Cambodia runs at GMT +7 hours, in the same time zone as their neighbouring countries, Thailand and Laos.
+Language: Khmer is the official language of more than 90% of the population, although dialects may vary slightly between regions.
+Time: Cambodia is in the same time zone as its neighbouring countries, Thailand and Laos, at GMT +7 hours.

 Safety Tip: Cambodia is generally a very safe country with friendly locals.
-Although we always felt safe during our visit and never had an incident, be cautious and keep your belongings close to you.
-Incidents of bag snatching, especially from open tuk-tuks, occur especially in big cities like Phnom Penh.
+Although we always felt safe during our visit and never had any incidents, it’s best to be cautious and keep your belongings close to you.
+Incidents of bag snatching, especially from open tuk-tuks, are common in large cities like Phnom Penh.
 The best is to get yourself a Cross-body bag.
 However, don’t let these incidents deter you from visiting this wonderful Country.
-Moreover, don’t wander off the beaten path as the country is still dealing with the aftermath of three decades of war; more on that further down.
+Moreover, avoid straying from the beaten path, as the country is still recovering from three decades of war; more on that further down.

 Cambodia Trip Planning